 That DWI can ruin your job prospects and cause employers to pass you over for promotions.
 It can affect your finances today and your financial future tomorrow.
 There are many other negative effects of a DWI, but there’s only one real way to avoid them.
 You must fight your charge.
 Get help battling a conviction by working with a Dallas DWI lawyer.

-A driving while intoxicated crime is when a person operates a motor vehicle while under the influence of alcohol.
 You can be charged with a DWI offense any time that you drive after you’ve been drinking; however, if you’re under the legal blood alcohol content (BAC) limit of .08, it will be more difficult for a Dallas prosecutor to convict you of this crime.

 DWI convictions can greatly impact your life in a number of ways.
 There are the legal penalties, of course, which include jail or prison time, fines, probation, community service, and loss of your driver’s license.
 In some cases you may be required to have an ignition interlock device (IID) installed in your vehicle, too.